 The SEPP shall be able to use one or more PLMN IDs (or SNPN IDs).
 In the situation that a PLMN (or SNPN) is using more than one PLMN ID (or SNPN ID), this PLMN's SEPP (or SNPN's SEPP) may use the same N32-connection for all of the networks PLMN IDs (or SNPN IDs), with each of the PLMN's (or SNPN's) remote partners.
 If different PLMNs (or SNPNs) are represented by the PLMN IDs (or SNPN IDs) supported by a SEPP, the SEPP shall use separate N32-connections for each pair of home and visited PLMN (or SNPN).

+NOTE X: If a given PLMN uses a Roaming Hub for the purposes of roaming with multiple other PLMNs, then a single TLS connection between the PLMN’s SEPP and the roaming hub can be used for carrying the N32-f PRINS signalling for some or all the other PLMNs.

+Error messages may be originated from either PLMN SEPPs or Roaming Hubs to adjacent Roaming Hubs or adjacent PLMN SEPPs, in an identifiable way.

+If allowed by the PLMN policy, the SEPP shall be able to send error messages on the N32 interface to a roaming hub.

+Specific error messages relevant to Roaming Hubs shall be supported (such as 'an IE is encrypted while it was expected to be available in the clear', 'an IE is not encrypted while its availability in the clear is not required', 'the N32 connection cannot be setup due to contractual reasons', 'the N32 connection cannot be setup due to a connectivity issue' and 'the message was not delivered due to contractual reasons').

 Sending SEPP behavior for the 3gpp-Sbi-Originating-Network-Id header specified in TS 29.500 [74]: